ovhk/DigitalFilm/README.md

 ### Mode 7 : Gray vs GrayToTime

-Draw a gray palette and a B&W scale with GrayToTime algorythm to find the duration.
+Draw a gray palette and a B&W scale with GrayToTime algorythm to find the exposure time.

 <img src="/img/mode7.gif" width="300">